Why You Need to Hire an Oakland Drug Lawyer

 There Was an Unlawful Search & Seizure

-Law enforcement must have probable cause or a warrant to search your property.
+Law enforcement, whether they’re part of the Oakland Police Department or the Alameda County Sheriff’s Office, must have probable cause or a warrant to search your property.
 If neither of those exists, their search is unlawful.
-Therefore, all evidence obtained should be dismissed and won’t be counted against you.
+Any evidence obtained should be dismissed and won’t be counted against you.

 The Drugs Were Not Illegal